 juice of 1 Meyer lemon (or regular lemon)

 sea salt and freshly ground pepper

-Preheat grill on high for at least 10 minutes.
+Preheat the grill on high for at least 10 minutes.

 Brush corn with olive oil to coat the entire surface (or rub it on with your fingers like I did) and salt and pepper it as well.
 Turn the grill down to medium heat and allow corn to grill for about 10 minutes, turning occasionally.